 - Good Scars, Evil Scars: He has a pretty nasty-looking one running down from beside his left eye.

-- Irony: Cody returns Obi-Wan's lightsaber before being brainwashed into executing Order 66.
+- Irony: In Revenge of the Sith, Cody returns Obi-Wan's lightsaber before being brainwashed into executing Order 66.
 Had it been the other way around, Obi-Wan would've had to leave Utapau without his lightsaber (even if he might not be necessarily killed, with or without the lightsaber, as the film presents that he survives the fall).

 - It's Personal: When the Separatists attack Kamino, Cody and the other clone troopers get pretty angry since it's their homeworld and where they have a lot of younger brothers living.Cody: This is personal for us clones.